DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 Volenta uses the two vampire spawn with her as cover, placing them between her and the players.
 She then greets them as follows, providing them with an opportunity to respond each time:

 * Volenta addresses the players as "her Lord's new toys" with amusement and disbelief.
-* She claims that they're "less impressive" than she'd expected, and boasts that neither they nor "Ludmilla, Anastrasya, or her Lord's skinny new plaything could hold a handle to her vision."
+* She claims that they're "less impressive" than she'd expected, and boasts that neither they nor "Ludmilla, Anastrasya, or her Lord's skinny new plaything could hold a candle to her vision."
 (The "skinny new plaything" is referring to Escher.)
 * She insists that the players couldn't stop her scheme if they tried.
 "Once I make the pews of your little church run red with blood," she raves, "my beloved will recognize the real gem of his realm—_me!_"
 * She observes that it's lucky that they're in a coffin shop, adding, "After all, they'll need *somewhere* to put your parts when I'm through with you."
 She then directs the other vampires to attack.